U.S. Marines Conduct Routine Maintenance

-ATLANTIC OCEAN (June 26, 2025) U.S. Marine Corps Sgt.
-Cody Clark, from Celina, Texas, assigned to the “Thunder Chickens” of Marine Medium Tiltrotor Squadron (VMM) 263 (Reinforced), works on the rotors and propellers of a MV-22B Osprey during routine maintenance on the flight deck of the Wasp-class amphibious assault ship USS Iwo Jima (LHD 7).
+ATLANTIC OCEAN (June 26, 2025) U.S. Marine Corps Pfc.
+Kendrick Conner, from Del City, Oklahoma, assigned to the “Thunder Chickens” of Marine Medium Tiltrotor Squadron (VMM) 263 (Reinforced), works on the rotors and propellers of a MV-22B Osprey during routine maintenance on the flight deck of the Wasp-class amphibious assault ship USS Iwo Jima (LHD 7).
 The Iwo Jima Amphibious Ready Group (ARG) and embarked 22nd Marine Expeditionary Unit (MEU) are underway executing Composite Training Unit Exercise (COMPTUEX), which tests the amphibious ready group’s ability to deliver combat power wherever the nation’s leadership requires, and is informed by U.S. Navy Fleet Commander requirements and assessment of ongoing operations around the globe.
 COMPTUEX is the Department of the Navy’s commitment to deliver highly capable, integrated naval forces to promote our nation’s prosperity and security, deter aggression and provide tailorable options to our nation’s leaders.
 COMPTUEX also allows the Navy to assess all aspects of prior readiness generation activities, which provides leaders information needed for process and resource allocation decisions for future warfighting development.
 (U.S. Navy photo by Mass Communication Specialist Seaman Andrew Eggert)

 |Date Taken: